-The control panel also contains an engine temperature gauge, a battery charging ammeter, an oil pressure gauge, for auxiliary power consists of one 20 amp, 120VAC (5-20R) duplex receptacle with GFCI protection and one 15 amp, 250VAC (6-15R) receptacle, protected by 2 pole, 15 Amp breaker.
+The control panel also contains an engine temperature gauge, a battery charging ammeter, an oil pressure gauge, for auxiliary power one three prong grounding type receptacles, one GFCI and circuit breakers for protection.
 All Copper Windings - For long life and dependable operation.

-Engine Idler - The Classic® 300D is equipped with an electronic automatic engine idler.
+Engine Idler - The Classic[®] 300D Perkins is equipped with an electronic automatic engine idler.
 It automatically increases and decreases engine speed when starting and stopping welding or using auxiliary power.
 A built-in time delay permits changing electrodes before the engine slows to its low idle speed.
 The "Idler" control switch on the panel locks the idler in high idle position when desired.

-Auxiliary Power - 3.0 kVA of nominal 115/230V, 60Hz, AC.
-Output voltage is maintained within ± 10% at all loads up to rated capacity.
-(See Optional Features for Power Plug Kit.)
+Auxiliary Power - 3.0 KVA of nominal 115/230V, 60Hz, AC.
+Output voltage is maintained within $\pm 10\%$ at all loads up to rated capacity.
+(See Optional Features Section C for Power Plug Kit.)

-GFCI - Protects the 20 amp, 120V duplex receptacle.
-See the Maintenance Section for detailed information on testing and resetting of the GFCI.
+GFCI - One UL approved 115V ground fault circuit interrupter duplex type receptacle is standard.
+See the MAINTENANCE section for detailed information on testing and resetting the GFCI.